Strawberry Tiramisu Recipe

 Strawberry Cream:

 • Add mascarpone cheese, cream cheese, and sugar to a large mixing bowl.
-Using a hand mixer, whisk on medium speed until combined.
+Using a hand mixer, whisk on medium speed until the ingredients are combined.
 Scrape the sides and bottom of the bowl.

 • Add dry pudding mix and vanilla extract.
 Whisk until thoroughly combined and smooth.